1. Circular Economy and Circular Supply Chains: introduction

-- Webinar – André Gorz’s Labour-based Political Ecology and Its Legacy for the Twenty First Century – Dr Emanuele Leonardi
+Webinar – André Gorz’s Labour-based Political Ecology and Its Legacy for the Twenty First Century – Emanuele Leonardi, University of Coimbra, Portugal.

 Abstract: This paper critically reviews André Gorz’s thought, in particular his labour-based political ecology.
 Based on Gorz’s theoretical toolkit, it discusses the historical transformation of the link between capitalist development, natural environment and working-class struggles.
 In particular, the chapter focuses on Gorz’s analysis of the ecological crisis as a crisis of capitalist reproduction, whose implications are relevant for a critical understanding of contemporary capitalism.